frictionlessdata/frictionless-py/README.md

 #### minimum-length-constraint

-A lenght of this field value should be greater or equal than schema constraint value.
+A length of this field value should be greater or equal than schema constraint value.

 #### maximum-length-constraint

-A lenght of this field value should be less or equal than schema constraint value.
+A length of this field value should be less or equal than schema constraint value.

 ### Validation against advanced checks